 Pulau Sipandan is a small c.
 10 ha atoll (the remnant of a volcano) situated in 600 m deep water in the Makassar sea trench which runs between Borneo and Sulawesi.

-The Makasar Strait is the worlds most important faunal and floral divide popularly known as Wallace’s Line.
+The Makassar Strait is the worlds most important faunal and floral divide popularly known as Wallace’s Line.

 Sipadan island was declared a bird sanctuary by the British colonial government of North Borneo in 1933 and the original vegetation has never been seriously disturbed.
 In this way Sipadan is exceptional among all the small islands of East Borneo.
-Sipadan is also exceptionally rich in strangling figs with large numbers of both Ficus microcarpa and Ficus glandifera.
-Ficus glandifera is several times more common than F. microcarpa on Sipadan.
+Sipadan is also exceptionally rich in strangling figs with large numbers of both Ficus callophylla and Ficus glandifera.
+Ficus glandifera is more common than Ficus callophylla on Sipadan.

-All photos taken on a birding visit on 19 September 2020 by Shavez Cheema of 1StopBorneo Wildlife
+All photos taken on a birding visit on 19 September 2020 by Chun Xing Wong and Shavez Cheema of 1StopBorneo Wildlife

 Pulau Sipadan is 600 meters long and 300 meters wide at the widest point.
 The total area is c.
 10 ha.